NASA-ESA Mars Sample Return: Sample retrieval

-The Mars Sample Return mission earlier in its design process consisted of the ESA Sample Fetch Rover and its associated second lander, alongside the Mars ascent vehicle and its lander that will take the samples to it, from where the samples will be launched back to Earth.
-But after consideration and cost overruns, it was decided that given Perseverances expected longevity, the extant rover will be the primary means of transporting samples to the Sample Retrieval Lander (SRL).
+Earlier in its design process, The Mars Sample Return mission consisted of the ESA Sample Fetch Rover, an associated second lander, and the Mars ascent vehicle to get back to orbit, from where the samples will be launched back to Earth.
+After consideration and cost overruns, it was decided that, given Perseverances expected longevity, the extant rover will be the primary means of transporting samples to the Sample Retrieval Lander (SRL).

 Sample Retrieval Lander

-The sample retrieval mission involves launching a 5-solar array sample return lander in 2028 with the Mars Ascent Vehicle and two sample recovery helicopters as a backup for Perseverance.
+The sample retrieval mission involves launching a 5-solar array sample return lander in 2028, with the Mars Ascent Vehicle and two sample recovery helicopters as a backup for Perseverance.
 The SRL lander is about the size of an average two-car garage weighing ~3375 kg; tentatively planned to be 7.7 m wide and 2.1 m high when fully deployed.
 The payload mass of the lander is double that of the Perseverance rover, that is, ~563 kg.
 The lander needs to be close to the Perseverance rover to facilitate the transfer of Mars samples.
 It must land within 60 m of its target site – much closer than previous Mars rovers and landers.
-Thus, it will have a secondary battery to power the lander to land on Mars.
+Thus, it will have a secondary battery to power the lander.
 The lander would take advantage of an enhanced version of NASA's successful Terrain Relative Navigation that helped land Perseverance safely.
 The new Enhanced Lander Vision System would, among other improvements, add a second camera, an altimeter, and better capabilities to use propulsion for precision landing.
-It is planned to land near at Three Forks in 2029.
+It is planned to land near Three Forks in 2029.